 Discovering the true standing of a potential partner makes good business sense.
 Alternatively, a judgment against a bankrupt adversary may not be worth pursuing.

 Assets that can be traced include real estate, business entities (included nested LLC formations and overseas corporations), income streams, intellectual property, and other hard assets.
 Per the Gramm-Leach-Bliley Act, the firm does not use pretexting to obtain bank account information.
-We work with lawyers to identify where a target has stock / cash assets so that subpoenas can be used to obtain records.
+We work with lawyers to identify where a target has stock brokerage or banking assets so that subpoenas can be used to obtain records.
 The assets are then levied and seized.

 Some case studies: